narottamandeep2003/Grocery_Store/README.md

 ---
 **NOTE**

+Note:
+Before diving into development, it's essential to properly configure your development environment for both the frontend and backend components of the project.
+Here's a quick guide to get you started:

+Environment Files:

-Before starting development, set up environment files for both the backend and frontend.
+Set up environment files for both the backend and frontend.
+These files will store environment-specific configurations such as API keys, database connection strings, and other sensitive information.
+Dummy Data:

 Utilize dummy data from a products.json file for testing purposes.
+This file will contain sample product data that you can use to populate your application during development.
+Dependency Installation:

+Install and add dependencies for both the frontend and backend.
+Use package managers like npm or yarn to install the required dependencies specified in the package.json files of each component.
+Running Servers:

-Ensure to install and add dependencies for both frontend and backend.
-Then, start by running both the frontend and backend servers.
-This ensures that the development environment  (env) is properly configured and ready for further implementation.
+Start by running both the frontend and backend servers.
+This ensures that the development environment is properly set up and ready for further implementation.
+You can use commands like npm start or yarn start to run the servers for each component.

 ---

 The purpose of Grocify is to establish a user-centric online grocery shopping platform, leveraging a combination of HTML, CSS, JavaScript, and React to provide a seamless and visually engaging experience.
 Grocify aspires to offer a contemporary, responsive, and intuitive interface that simplifies the grocery shopping process.
 The website's core objective is to enable users to effortlessly browse, select, and purchase grocery items.